-We illustrate in this section the application of our approach to the modeling and analysis of a Web service dedicated to GPs navigation.
-Given the relative complexity of this Web service, we do not detail here its textual BPEL and WSDL descriptions, but present its workflow graphically using the BPMN [10] notation.
+We illustrate in this section the application of our approach to the modeling and analysis of a Web service dedicated to GPS navigation.
+Given the relative complexity of this Web service, we do not detail here its textual BPEL and WSDL descriptions, but present its workflow graphically using the BPMN [12] notation.

-3.1 System description
+3.1System description

-The purpose of the GPS Web service is to compute itineraries from a position to a destination fixed by a user (client of the service).
+The purpose of the GPs Web service is to compute itineraries from a position to a destination fixed by a user (client of the service).
 In addition to the requested itinerary, the user can also obtain: pictures of the travel (taken from the air), the global map of the itinerary, and various kinds of information (about traffic, radar stations, point of interest (POI), etc).
-At last, the user can configure the subscription to the various kinds of information, as well as some parameters of the travel (e.g., to take motorway or not, to deviate toward a POI, etc.).
-The relationships between these functionalities are represented in Figure 3.
+At last, the user can configure the subscription to the various kinds of information, as well as some parameters of the travel (e.g., to take motorway

+Unix systems; in practice they turn out to be as useful for or not, to deviate toward a POI, etc.).
+The relationships